 Blue vervain is a traditional medicinal herb, with the roots, leaves or flowers used to treat conditions ranging from stomach aches, colds and fever to headaches, bruises and arthritis.
-Native Americans of the West Coast roasted the seeds and ground them into meal or flour.
+Native Americans of the West Coast roasted the

 In the garden, blue vervain plants attract bumblebees and other important pollinators and the seeds are a source of nutrients for songbirds.
 Blue vervain is also a good choice for a rain garden or a butterfly garden.

 Blue vervain performs best in full sunlight and moist, well-drained, moderately rich soil.